-Figure 12: Comparison of PingER derived throughputs seen from N. America to various countries and regions versus the U.N.
-Development Program (UNDP) Human Development Indicator (HDI).

 Figure 13 shows a scatter plot/bubble chart - created using PingER motion chart application [http://www-iepm.slac.stanford.edu/pinger/pinger-metrics-motion-chart.html] - of the HDI versus the PingER Normalized Derived Throughput for 2010.
 Each point (bubble) is colored according to the country’s region.
 The size of each bubble is based on the population of the region.
 A logarithmic fit is also shown.
 Logarithmic is probably appropriate since Internet performance is increasing exponentially with time and the differences between the countries can be related to the number of years they are behind the developing countries, while human development is more linear.
 It is seen that there is a moderately positive correlation between the HDI and throughput.
 As expected countries in Africa generally occupy the lower values in x and y, and European countries together with Australia, New Zealand, Korea and Japan occupy the higher values of x and y.